apache/hudi/website/docs/concurrency_control.md

 When using the DynamoDB-based lock provider, the name of the DynamoDB table acting as the lock table for Hudi is specified by the config `hoodie.write.lock.dynamodb.table`.
 This DynamoDB table is automatically created by Hudi, so you don't have to create the table yourself.
-If you want to use an existing DynamoDB table, make sure that the `key` column is present in the table, used as the partition key.
-The config `hoodie.write.lock.dynamodb.partition_key` specifies the value to put for the `key` column (not the partition key column name), which is used for the lock on the same table.
+If you want to use an existing DynamoDB table, make sure that an attribute with the name `key` is present in the table.
+The `key` attribute should be the partition key of the DynamoDB table.
+The config `hoodie.write.lock.dynamodb.partition_key` specifies the value to put for the `key` attribute (not the attribute name), which is used for the lock on the same table.
 By default, `hoodie.write.lock.dynamodb.partition_key` is set to the table name, so that multiple writers writing to the same table share the same lock.
 If you customize the name, make sure it's the same across multiple writers.

 Also, to set up the credentials for accessing AWS resources, customers can pass the following props to Hudi jobs:
 ```